Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The best thing is that this museum is close to several places of interest.
 So at the end of your visit, you can continue to explore the city.
 You will have the opportunity to join one of the best tours of the Latin Quarter of Paris, or visit the Notre-Dame Cathedral, as these places are 342 and 453 metres away respectively.

-Book a tour of the Latin Quarter in Paris
+Book a tour of the Latin Quarter of Paris

-objects from the museum prison| ©Gilles Messian
+objects from the museum's prison| ©Gilles Messian

-objects from the museum prison| ©Gilles Messian
+objects from the museum's prison| ©Gilles Messian

 At the Musée Conciergerie, every detail is important from the moment you arrive at the palace.
 You will see its imposing façade with its medieval cylindrical towers and some neo-Gothic elements added in the 19th century.

 The first of the medieval rooms you will find on entering is the Hall of the War of Arms, made up of a total of nine sections and four naves, which were separated by sturdy pillars and lateral columns.
-You will also see the walled windows, which once allowed light to enter the hall.
+You will also see the bricked-up windows, which once allowed light to enter the hall.

 You will also see a series of mannequins representing the guards and prisoners.
 You will feel like you are in the spooky Conciergerie of the 18th century.